connext/vector/modules/documentation/docs/reference/contractAPI.md

 - `defunder`: `address` - The address of the `defundTransfer` caller
 - `channelAddress`: `address` - The address of the channel associated with the defunded transfer
+- `transferId`: `bytes32` - The identifier of the transfer being disputed
 - `dispute`: `TransferDispute` - The resulting transfer dispute record
 - `encodedInitialState`: `bytes` - The initial state used to defund transfer
 - `encodedInitialState`: `bytes` - The transfer resolver used to defund transfer